DevlessTeam/docs/service.md

 - Hit on the **TABLES** tab after selecting the service for which you want to create the table .
 - Next hit **New Table** to add a new table to the service.
-- Fill out the modal form with the **Table Name** , **Description** and for the **Add Fields** section you can begin creating fields as needed.
+- Fill out the modal form with the **Table Name** , **Description(optional)** and for the **Add Fields** section you can begin creating fields as needed.

 You will need to provide :

 - **Field Name**: This will be the name of the field.
 - **Field Type**: This allows you to pick the data type as well as validation to associate with this field.
 You may select from the dropdown the field type that applies.
 - **Reference Table**: In the case where you have already created a table for the particular service, you can  reference that table by selecting it.
 The referencing is automatically done via the id from within DevLess.
+Also you may reference a user from within the framework, which is available within the dropdown.
 - **Default Value(optional)**: You may also set the default value for the field.
 - **REQUIRED**: Once this option is ticked the client app has to always make sure this field is filled else the request is rejected by DevLess.
 - **UNIQUE FIELD**: On ticking this no two entries may have the same value.

 **Add a Field**: This allows you to add more fields.

-**NB:** You are not required to add an id to the table as this is done automatically within DevLess
+**NB:** You are not required to add an id to the table as this is done automatically within DevLess.

 Once you are satisfied with your field entries hit on Create Table to create it.
 Once the table is created successfully it should show up on the **TABLES** tab.
 You can now try accessing the table from the [Api Console](/docs/{{1.0}}/management-console/#api-console).

 <a name="scripts"></a>
-## Working with Scripts
+## Working with Rules
-**A script** is the glue feature of a service.
-It is based on the philosophy that if there is any logic that can be processed within the client without leaving the system **vulnerable**  then it should be done leaving the backend to **validate**, **persist data** and perform **actions** that can only be processed by the backend, in this case DevLess.
-Scripts are equiped to validate and perform actions based on assertions.
+**A Rule** is the glue feature of a service.
+It is based on the philosophy that if there is any logic that can be processed within the client without leaving the system **vulnerable**  then it should be done leaving the backend to **validate**, **persist data** and perform **actions** that is possible only on the backend, in this case DevLess.
+Rules are equiped to validate and perform actions based on assertions.
-The core utilites available within a script are :
+The core utilites available within a Rules are :
-- An Assertion utility
+- An Assertion utility lib
 - Flow Control
 - Persistence actions
 - Global vars and input parameters